aparrish/pycorpora/README.rst

     print random.choice(pycorpora.words.literature.shakespeare_words['words'])

 `Allison Parrish <http://www.decontextualize.com/>`_ created the ``pycorpora`` interface.
+Python 3 is not yet supported.
 The source code for the package is `on GitHub
 <https://github.com/aparrish/pycorpora>`_.
 Contributions are welcome!

 Installation